mCaptcha/website/content/blog/survey/index.md

 **Survey link:** [https://survey.mcaptcha.org/survey/campaigns/b717e51e-24d4-4ab6-912f-de2dfe3ce1fe/about](https://survey.mcaptcha.org/survey/campaigns/b717e51e-24d4-4ab6-912f-de2dfe3ce1fe/about)

+**NOTE:** The survey(at least, the lucky draw is temporarily suspended due to some logistical reasons.
+Apologies for any inconvenience caused.

 mCaptcha relies on a [proof-of-work(PoW)](https://en.wikipedia.org/wiki/Proof_of_work) mechanism to guard against bots.
 In order for this to be effective, the